martinsgmx/minimal-mistakes/_posts/2018-08-25-arduino-cli-arm-rpi.md

         /dev/ttyUSB0    1A86:7523       unknown
 ```

-> NOTE: on mi case, the Board Name is unknown because is an clone board of UNO
+> NOTE: on this case, the Board Name is unknown because is an clone board.

 First project
 ------